GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 Document and invoice processing

 Automated invoice processing handles VAT numbers, supplier contacts, and billing details.
-B2B data is generally less restricted under GDPR — but when it relates to sole traders or individual contractors, full GDPR rules apply.
+B2B data is generally less restricted under GDPR, but when it relates to sole traders or individual contractors, full GDPR rules apply.
+The move to Peppol electronic invoicing, now unavoidable in Belgium, often prompts a rethink of these flows: it is the ideal moment to set retention periods and access rules as you roll out the system.

 Five practical rules for GDPR-compliant AI